rust-lang/rfcs/active/0000-autoderef-pointers.md

   pointers in some places and not in others.
 This would lead to some justifiable user anger over "the compiler knows how to get a `T` from my `&T` and knows that doing so is safe, why do I have to it by hand?".
-C++ programmers examining Rust decry the usability hit they don't have with C++ references.
+C++ programmers examining Rust continue to decry the "Rust giveth and Rust taketh away" result of switching from C++ references (more safety, but usability hit).
 - Also introduce auto-ref alongside auto-deref.
 Code like the following would
   compile: